Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Partition Retrieval Comparisons

-The AMI results on the 100 ABCD graphs with $\xi=0.1$ with Bayan as the control method lead to the rejection of the null hypotheses in 18 out of 28 post-hoc Li tests.
-This suggests that for ABCD graphs with $\xi=0.1$, Bayan has a statistically significant difference from each of the 18 other algorithms in returning a partition more similar to the ground truth.
+Similar to the rankings on LFR graphs, the descriptive ranking results on ABCD graphs are validated using a Friedman test of multiple groups \cite{friedman1937} followed by a post-hoc Li test of multiple hypotheses \cite{li2008multiple}.
+The AMI results on the 100 ABCD graphs with $\xi=0.1$ with Bayan as the control method lead to the rejection of the null hypotheses in 19 out of 29 post-hoc Li tests.
+This suggests that for ABCD graphs with $\xi=0.1$, Bayan statistically significantly differs from each of the 19 other algorithms in retrieving the ground truth partition.
 The exceptions are ten algorithms for which there is insufficient evidence of statistically significant difference from Bayan in AMI.
+Detailed statistical test results on ABCD graphs are provided in the SM (Table \ref{tab:2}) confirming the results in Figure~\ref{fig:RankingABCD} (and Table II in the Appendix).